liningtonlab/apvalidation/README.md

 A JDX file is a nested xml-like filetype which uses tags to nest it's data.
 If you want to learn more about the JDX filetype you can read about it [here](http://www.jcamp-dx.org/).

 ### Where do JDX files come from?
-For the purpose of the deposition site we will be recieving JDX files from depositors who have either .mnova, or .jdf files.
-These are filetypes which CANNOT be taken by the depostion site but which CAN be exported as a JDX files to be processed that way instead.
+For the purpose of the deposition site we will be receiving JDX files from depositors who have either .mnova, or .jdf files.
+These are filetypes which CANNOT be taken by the deposition site but which CAN be exported as a JDX files to be processed that way instead.

 These files are to be exported to JDX using the [MestreNova Software](https://mestrelab.com/download/mnova/).